Fixer-uppers aren’t for everyone.

 That could be you, of course.
 Managing your own rental properties, particularly when you first start investing, is a great way to learn the industry faster.
 It makes you a better investor with a deeper understanding of how expenses and management labor vary between different types of properties, neighborhoods, and renters.

 But it’s not always practical to manage your own rental properties.
 If you live in another state, give birth to triplets, take a demanding new job, or amass dozens of properties, you must prepare for the day when you can’t self-manage them.
 For that matter, many landlords discover managing rentals comes with too many issues, and they simply hate doing it.
 So even if you intend to manage the property yourself, have a contingency plan for property management.

 And make sure you budget for property management, even if you don’t plan to use it at first.
 Property management is a labor expense, whether you’re performing that labor or someone else is.
 Rental properties are not a completely passive source of income.

 If you do opt to hire a property manager, make sure you research and interview companies in the market before buying a property there.
-As a starting point in your property manager search, check out Roofstock, which maintains a nationwide list of certified property managers.
+As a starting point in your property management company search, check out Roofstock, which maintains a nationwide list of certified property managers.

 5. Existing Tenants

 Does the property already have tenants placed?
 If so, how long have they been there?
 How’s their credit?
 Their income?
 Have they ever been evicted?
 What’s their payment history?

 It’s convenient to buy a property with a clean, reliable long-term tenant.
 But just as easily, you could inherit a nightmare tenant who will default in your first month of ownership.